delanieann/webdev-labs/reflection.md

 ## CSS
 This is a fun section, I generally enjoy working with CSS.
 It can take some trial and error to get to the end goal because I am still new, but I enjoyed completing these exercises.
 The most difficult were the last two.

+## Flexbox

+I enjoyed this exercise with CSS.
+The flexbox is incredibly powerful, and I enjoyed the fractional element which makes creating layouts simply.